ari-dasci/S-TSFE-DL/README.md

 ### Examples

-In order to run a example, navigate to any file and run it.
+To run an example, navigate to any file and run it.

 ```bash
 cd project/examples